EPFLiGHT/MediTalk/data/fetching/README.md

 # Medical Speech Dataset Fetching Instructions

-How to download the medical conversational speech datasets **"United-Syn-Med"** from HuggingFace and **"Medical Speech, Transcription, and Intent"** from Kaggle, which are used for benchmarking in the MediTalk project.
+How to download the medical conversational speech datasets **"United-Syn-Med"** from HuggingFace, which is used for benchmarking in the MediTalk project.
+This is necessary in order to complete the data processing and benchmarking process successfully.

 ## Prerequisites